 Before commencing study for this four-hour examination, candidates should read the "Introduction" to "Materials for Study" for important information about learning objectives, knowledge statements, readings, and the range of weights.
-Items marked with a bold SK or SKU constitute the 2009 CAS Exam 8 Study Kit that may be purchased from the CAS Online Store.
-Items marked with a bold W-the 2009 CAS Exam 8 Web Notes-are available at no charge in the "Study Tools" section of the CAS Web Site or may be purchased from the CAS Online Store.
-The 2009 Update to the 2008 Study Kit includes only the new item marked with a bold SKU and may be purchased from the CAS Online Store.
+Items marked with a bold SK constitute the 2010 CAS Exam 8 Study Kit that may be purchased from the CAS Online Store.
+Items marked with a bold W-the 2010 CAS Exam 8 Web Notes-are available at no charge in the "Study Tools" section of the CAS Web Site or may be purchased from the CAS Online Store.